Study Abroad FAQs

 - For semester-long Exchanges, this study abroad fee is charged instead of Butler’s HRC fee, which is around $307.

-- The Center for Global Education’s Study Abroad Advisor Caitlin Moore, an experienced professional in the field of international education.
+- The Center for Global Education’s Study Abroad Advisor Bond St John, an experienced professional in the field of international education.

 - Faculty members, many of whom have extensive international experience and advised other students on reasons to take some of your courses in a foreign environment.